shernandez-ucm/CPP-Fundamentals/labs/functions/thelastproblem/README.md

-# CS1 Lab - Fruitful Functions and Unittest
+# CS1 Lab - Functions and Unittest

 Possible Points: 100

-Write a C++ program to solve the Kattis problemid thelastproblem: [https://open.kattis.com/problems/thelastproblem](https://open.kattis.com/problems/thelastproblem).
-Note that the last part of the URL, e.g. `thelastproblem` is the problem id.
+Write a C++ program to solve the Kattis problemid mclimbroad: [https://open.kattis.com/problems/mclimbroad](https://open.kattis.com/problems/mclimbroad).
+Note that the last part of the URL, e.g. `mclimbroad` is the problem id.
 Read the problem statement carefully to design a correct solution.

 ## Kattis Setup